Professional Evidence (Communication and Media) (11083.2)

 Special assessment requirements

-Students must complete all assessment items to be considered for a Pass grade.
+Students must attempt all assessment items to be considered for a Pass grade.

 Contribution and participation in your workshops contribute to a deeper understanding of the content of the unit and assignment requirements.
 It may be difficult to pass the unit without attending workshops.